Massachusetts: Help protect puppies and kittens and enhance the issuance of citations for keeping animals in cruel conditions

 This action is for Massachusetts residents only.

-- SUPPORT: An Act Protecting the Health and Safety of Puppies and Kittens in Cities and Towns (114/H.1774) would establish standards for the protection of dogs and cats being sold to consumers as well as those being kept at doggie daycares, boarding kennels, and breeding kennels.
+Specifically, S.2760 would ensure animal control and law enforcement officers are able to issue civil citations for keeping any domestic animal in cruel conditions, including farmed animals—expanding on the current law that only applies to dogs.
+It would also establish minimum standards for the protection of dogs and cats being sold to consumers as well as those being kept at doggie daycares, boarding kennels, and breeding kennels.

 You can send an email and/or call your state senator using the toggle buttons noted with the icons below.
 Phone calls have much more impact than emails.
 If you’re able to make a phone call, please do so.

 As the Animal Legal Defense Fund combats dogfighting by working with state officials to create stronger laws and more effective penalties for those who engage in this crime, we’re also hard at work to ensure the best possible outcomes for dogfighting victims.August 5, 2020 News

 The Animal Legal Defense Fund, the nation’s preeminent legal advocacy organization for animals, and Humane Rescue Alliance (HRA) are offering a $10,000 reward for information leading to the arrest and conviction of the person or people responsible for the abandonment and stabbing of a senior-aged dog named Ladybell on July 12, 2020.August 4, 2020 Press Release